 Cognitive behavioral therapy (CBT) is a type of psychotherapy that is effective for SAD.
 CBT relies on techniques such as identifying negative thoughts and replacing them with more positive.
 CBT also uses something called behavioral activation.
 Behavioral activation seeks to help the person identify activities that are engaging and pleasurable, whether indoors or outdoors, to improve coping with winter.

 Let CPA Help Too!

 We know you need a toolbox full of skills in order to cope with the challenges life throws at us.
 At CPA, we will always encourage patients to explore coping mechanisms that work best for them.
 However, we also know that a number of those skills come from counseling and different methods of therapy.
-Cristina Panaccione and Associates has two locations in the South Hills.
+Cristina Panaccione and Associates has three locations in the South Hills.
 We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help teach you the skills to fight depression!